betfair-datascientists/betfair-datascientists.github.io/src/docs/modelling/AusOpenPythonTutorial.md

 df_wta = df_wta[cols_to_keep]

-# Here, we are joining the rolling average dataframes to the individual matches.
+# Here, we are joining the rolling average data frames to the individual matches.
 # We need to do it twice.
 One for player 1 and one for player 2

 # Get the rolling features for player 1